Related News items

 We are acutely aware that there are cost of living pressures, particularly rising interest rates and high inflation, which are being felt in the current economic climate across Australian and Aotearoa New Zealand.
 Many doctors in Australia will also experience rises in their HECS debts.

-In recognition of this Trainees have the option of paying in instalments and RACS will look to waive the instalment surcharge.
-We will also consider alternative payment plans to facilitate individuals in meeting their financial obligations.
+In recognition of this Trainees have the option of paying in instalments and we will also consider alternative payment plans to facilitate individuals in meeting their financial obligations.
+Due to setting up payment instalments being a manual process, the related surcharge will be maintained during 2024, however we will continue to review whether it will be able to be waived in 2025.
 Training fees may also be reimbursed through professional development entitlements or may be tax deductible.

 Furthermore, if a Trainee is experiencing financial hardship, they can write to the Censor-in-Chief for special relief/considerations regarding their current circumstances.
 If the RACS Censor-in-Chief is supportive of your application it will then be forwarded to the RACS Treasurer for final determination as the authority to approve all financial hardship considerations is restricted to Council, which for practical purposes lies with the Treasurer.
 The CIC’s email is CollegeCIC@surgeons.org